 And we proceeded to have some delicious Ramen.
 The owners of these stands completely pack up everything and re-setup everything every single day.

 So that's it for our first full day in Japan.
 We accomplished far more than I ever thought we would.
 We left our hotel around 6:30 AM and didn't get back until 9:30 PM at night.
 After 15 1/2 hours on foot, we feet we thoroughly ground into hamburger.
 When we got back, I literally laid down on the bed and didn't get up until 4:00 AM this morning.

 These are just some of the photos throughout the day.
-Here's the archive of all my good photos of the day: http://www.theschlock.com/photo/080405_fukuoka/
+You can find the rest of the photos below. ^_^

 Here's my plan for the upcoming days: